Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 Millet is a multi-purpose center built to serve as a training facility for students from Toyama Vocational School.
 The old skis give a sense of the facility's 65-year history.

-When trying something new, people tend to start by thinking about why it can't be done, but Matsui takes a positive approach and steadily works on what he can do.
+When trying something new, people tend to start by thinking about why they can't do it, but Matsui takes a positive approach and steadily works on what he can do.
+The

-To cut costs, the club is closed on weekdays in March towards the end of the season, but there was a night game for one day.
-It was dubbed "Japan's darkest night game."
+stadium is closed on weekdays in March towards the end of the season to cut costs, but they held a night game on one day.
+They called it "Japan's dimly lit night game."

 "If there is snow like last year, there are customers who want to ski for even just an hour or two.
 So we thought we'd try a night skiing session on Friday nights from 7pm to around 11pm.
 Before we did it, we announced on social media that we wouldn't do it unless there were at least 51 people.
 The reason for this is that it costs 51,000 yen to lease the electric lanterns that will be used for construction lighting.
 Tickets cost 1,000 yen per person, so we need a minimum of 51 people.